melizalab/neurobank/README.md

 Edit the `README.md` and `nbank.json` files created in the archive directory to describe your project.
 The `nbank.json` file is also where you'll need to set some key variables and policies.
 These are the settings you may want to modify:

 - `auto_identifiers`: If set to false (the default), when files are deposited, their names are used as identifiers unless the user asks for an automatically generated id.
-If set to true, every resource is given an automatic id, which is usually a short string.
+If set to true, every resource is given an automatic id.

+- `auto_id_type`: If set to `null` (or not set at all), automatic ids are assigned by the registry.
+This is usually a short, random base-36 string.
+If set to `"uuid"`, the `nbank` script will generate 128-bit UUIDs as identifiers.

 - `require_hash`: If set to true (the default), every resource will have a hash value calculated and stored in the registry.
 The registry will then be able to prevent duplicate files from being deposited under multiple identifiers.